On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 "The march on Saturday was AMAZING," Herndon-De La Rosa wrote afterward in an email to NPR.
 "I honestly can't begin to describe how wonderful it was.
 It was so positive, no negativity, so much support."

-Herndon-De La Rosa said she's also attending the March for Life in Washington.
+Herndon-De La Rosa said she is also attending the March for Life in Washington.

 Another anti-abortion group, Students for Life of America, also wanted to have a presence at both marches, said President Kristan Hawkins.
 She said they walked with the crowds of women in pink hats carrying banners that read, "Abortion Betrays Women" and "We Don't Need Planned Parenthood."
-Hawkins said some of the marchers tried to block their banners at one point, but overall, "we had some really good interactions."
+Hawkins said some of the marchers tried to block their banners at one point, but overall, "We had some really good interactions."

 Among marchers, a search for some common ground